 - accessing and reviewing relevant material including emails, historic documents, records, communications and the like;

 - reviewing expenses, purchase orders, contracts and other data;

 - reaching findings as to whether the allegations raised by the disclosure are substantiated; and

 - preparing a report to document the outcomes of the investigation.

 The eligible whistleblower will be kept informed of the progress and the outcome of the investigation, to the extent possible, having regard to CBRE’s policies and duties.

 Records of whistleblowing disclosable matters will be kept in a locked documents area (including a secure record area within EthicsPoint) for reporting and compliance purposes, which are only accessible to authorised personnel.

-Where the eligible whistleblower is an employee of CBRE and has given consent to their identity being revealed to CBRE’s People team, a member of the People team will check in with the whistleblower at both 3 and 6 months after the resolution of the matter, and will otherwise be available to provide support to the whistleblower as required throughout the investigation process.
+Where the eligible whistleblower is an employee of CBRE, it is recommended that they check-in with a member of the People team at both 3 and 6 months after the resolution of the matter.
+The People team will also be available to provide support to the whistleblower as required throughout the investigation process.
 Such support might include how to raise a concern if the whistleblower experiences victimisation as a result of raising a disclosable matter or participating in an investigation, or assistance accessing CBRE’s Employee Assistance Program.

 ELIGIBLE WHISTLEBLOWER PROTECTIONS

 Protection of Identity